Domestic violence is one of the most commonly prosecuted criminal offenses in Los Angeles criminal courts.

 We have represented numerous individuals who actually summoned law enforcement by calling 911 only to find themselves arrested because neither party wished for anyone to be arrested or prosecuted, but law enforcement felt duty bound to arrest someone.

-To give readers useful information for a first offense domestic violence, our California criminal defense attorneys are providing a review below.
+To give readers useful information for a first offense domestic violence, we are providing a review below.

 Determining Type of Charges to File